Quantum GraviElectro Dynamics: Feynman rules

-This section formulates Feynman rules concerning the QGED Lagrangian.
-Hereafter, we treat only $U(1)$ gauge as a gauge group and one spinor field (electron field).
-Thus, the theory is electrodynamics, and the dimensionless coupling constant is an electric charge; $\cSU=e$.
-For curved space-time, a momentum space, in which Feynman rules are defined, is not trivial.
-In this study, we utilise the definition of the momentum space introduced in Ref.\cite{Kurihara:2022green} and denote it by $\TstM$.
-We follow a phase-convention of the Feynman rules in Ref.\cite{10.1143/PTPS.73.1}.

-Feynman rules for bare fields are common to those for renormalised fields.
+This section presents a formulation of Feynman rules concerning the Yang--Mills--Utiyama Lagrangian.
+For curved spacetime, a momentum space, in which Feynman rules are defined, is not trivial.
+In this study, we utilise the definition of the momentum space introduced in Ref$.$\!\cite{Kurihara:2022green} and denote it by $\TstM$.
+We follow a phase-convention of the Feynman rules in Ref$.$\!\cite{10.1143/PTPS.73.1}.
+We utilise the scaled fields in the Feynman rule for the spin connection since we assumed it must be observable.
+Feynman rules for bare fields have a common shape to those for renormalised fields.
 Therefore, continuing from the previous section, this section also omits the suffix ``$ \bare$''.

+In the following, we will focus exclusively on the $U(1)$ gauge as the gauge group and a single spinor field (electron field).
+Consequently, the resulting theory is quantum electromagnetic dynamics (QED) with the gravitational force, which is referred to as \textit{Quantum GraviElectro Dynamecs} (\QGED).
+We set the fine structure constants involved in the electromagnetic and gravitational interactions as dimensionless objects,

+The perturbation expansion is performed with respect to a power of these fine structure constants.

+The gravitational fine-structure constant $\aGR$ appears in the Lagrangian through the local $\SO(1,3)$-invariant differential initially in the \QGED\!, despite no such constant in the standard method.
+It is an indispensable tool for quantising general relativity, utilising the established method of the quantum Yang-Mills theory.
+This study maximally relies on the standard theory of particle physics and follows its established procedure for introducing the gravitational interaction into the theory.
+Even at the classical level, the gravitational coupling constant determines the relative strength of the gravitational force compared to the other fundamental forces, namely the electroweak and strong forces.
+There is no reason not to appear a coupling constant only for the local $\SO(1,3)$-invariant differential, despite its appearance in the $\SU(2)\otimes U\!(1)$- and $\SU(3)$-invariant differentials.

+The perturbative expansion is carried out concerning the fine structure constant in the standard procedure of the standard theory.
+The lowest order solutions of the equation of motion provide the propagators of the \textit{free} particles and the vertices of interactions among them.
+For the vierbein field, an equation of motion is provided by the torsion equation.
+The spacetime torsion is provided owing to the fermion field as

+Thus, spacetime is torsionless at the lowest order of perturbation.
+Furthermore, the second term on the right-hand side of the equation is non-zero only when $\bpsi\neq0$.
+In a three-dimensional Cauchy surface where any two points are spacelike separated, we can expect spacetime to have torsion at only a countable number of points.
+It is reasonable to assume that the spacetime is torsionless almost everywhere, even at all orders of the perturbation expansion.